Yadavindra Gardens: History

 This stratagem led to the abandonment of the garden by Mughals.
 Part of the walled outer enclosure of the abandoned garden was demolished in 1793 to build a road.
-The garden, covered with wild overgrowth, came under the territory ruled by the Maharaja of Patiala during the 19th century British Raj, who used the garden terraces to grow roses for making Ittar perfume for the maharaja.
+The garden, covered with wild overgrowth, came under the territory ruled by the Maharaja of Patiala during the 19th century British Raj, who used the garden terraces to grow roses for making attar perfume for the maharaja.
 The Maharaja Yadavindra Singh (1914–74) of the princely state of Patiala restored the garden to its former splendour.
 In recent times, it has been renamed as Yadavindra Garden in his memory, used as a setting for filming Bollywood movies.

 Architecture

 Built in a similar style to Shalimar Bagh in Kashmir, the garden has been laid in seven terraces, with the main gate of the garden opening into the highest first terrace, which has a palace built in Rajasthani–Mughal style.
 It is called the “Shish Mahal” (palace of glass), which is adjoined by a romantic "Hawa Mahal" (airy palace).
 The second terrace with arched doorways has the "Rang Mahal" (painted palace).
 The third terrace has cypress trees and flowerbeds leading to dense groves of fruit trees.
 The next terrace has the "Jal Mahal" (palace of water) with a square fountain bed and a platform to relax.
 Fountains and tree groves are provided in the next terrace.
 The lowermost terrace has an open-air theatre, which is designed as a disc-like structure.